TOH1004/CodeNection_Ruff/README.md

 •	And in a real emergency, they need to quickly send their exact location to trusted people.<br> <br>
 •	On top of that, stress and fear can get overwhelming — so we provide an AI companion to keep users calm, cared for, or entertained.<br> <br>

-### First of all, dive in and check out our video presentation, flip through the presentation slides, and [play around with our UI framework in Figma](https://www.figma.com/design/Is7K2aTnqgapnNkhJ9JZ81/CodeNection?node-id=0-1&t=QfTOygHvVbg7UGej-1) .
+### First of all, dive in and check out our video presentation📹, flip through the presentation slides📑, and [play around with our UI framework in Figma📱](https://www.figma.com/design/Is7K2aTnqgapnNkhJ9JZ81/CodeNection?node-id=0-1&t=QfTOygHvVbg7UGej-1) .
 ### Next, let me walk you through the details of this project.

 ## Here’s what our app can do ✅